rlivingsus/misc/AllBooks.md

 - Endo, Shusaku: Silence
 - Ericsson, Anders: Peak
 - Erikson, Steven: Gardens of the Moon
+- Erikson, Thomas: Surrounded by Idiots; surrounded by psychopaths;
 - Erwig, Martin: Once Upon an Algorithm
 - Espinosa, Christian: The Smartest Person in the Room
 - Epstein, Lewis Carroll: Thinking Physics